bobcmartin/AVRCore/Installation.md

 Then using the Boards Manager search for ACRCore and install the package

-The folloing three boards wil now be available in the Boards menu
+The following three boards wil now be available in the Boards menu

 * AVR128DA48 Curiosity Nano
 * AVR128DB48 Curiosity Nano